Ole Gunnar Solskjaer confirms Cristiano Ronaldo will feature against Newcastle

 “He can speak for himself but he seems like he’s happy to be back as well.

+“He’s been having a good pre-season with Juventus, he’s played for the national team, he’s had a good week with us here.

-Ronaldo appeared to be edging towards a move to Manchester City until United swooped in a fortnight ago, when Solskjaer knew about the return but gave little away at his press conference that day.
+Old Trafford will be rocking as fans celebrate the return of a player who was reportedly edging towards a move to Manchester City until United swooped a fortnight ago.

-The Norwegian said onlookers were “confused” rather than him as the Portuguese adds a new level of quality to the squad, both physically and mentally.
+Ronaldo said he was “back where I belong” and spoke of his “never ending love” after rejoining a club he will add to both in terms of attitude and aptitude.

-“We have grown as a group the last few years, I have to say,” Solskjaer said.
-“The determination, the desire, the focus has improved over time and bit by bit.
+“We have grown as a group the last few years, I have to say – the determination, the desire, the focus has improved over time and bit by bit,” Solskjaer said.

 “Even like bringing Raphael (Varane) in, he’s come in with a winner’s mentality, an unbelievable focus.